 If you notice any changes in your hearing, you should see your GP.
 They can refer you to an audiologist for a hearing test to measure any hearing loss.

 You may be able to get hearing tests through the Hearing Services Program.
 The program may also cover some or all of the costs of hearing aids.
 If you’re not eligible for the program, you may get lower cost aids through a hearing aid bank.

-Visit the Hearing Services Program on the Department of Health website to find out:
+Visit the Hearing Services Program on the Department of Health and Aged Care website to find out:

 - how to apply